ryankellyongh/Coffee-Machine/README.md

 # Coffee Maker Python Project

-This project simulates a coffee machine using object-oriented programming in Python.
+A simple Python program that simulates a coffee machine using object-oriented programming.

+## Project Overview

+This project practices core Python concepts by organizing a coffee machine simulation into separate files for the menu, machine resources, money handling, and main program logic.

 ## Project Structure